 Please keep in mind FRRPD provides Recreation Programs.
 A recreational experience defined by FRRPD is one that enables people to participate in a physical activity, offers an opportunity for individuals to learn a new hobby, skill, or art experience.
 Therefore classes that focus on Natural Healing, Herbs, Psychic classes, Mystical Programs; Religion based programs, courses are currently not being considered.

-FRRPD currently accepts proposals for Adult, Youth, Toddler and activities specifically designed for individuals over the age of 50.
+FRRPD currently accepts proposals for Adult, Youth, Toddler programs as well as activities specifically designed for individuals over the age of 50.
 The following areas are suggestions for class proposals: